g0rbe/CEH/08_Sniffing.md

 #### Dynamic ARP Inspection (DAI)

 DAI is used with DHCP snooping, IP-to-MAC bindings can be tracked from DHCP transactions to protect against ARP poisoning.

+## Spoofing Attacks

+### MAC Spoofing/Duplicating

+Manipulating the MAC address to impersonate the legitimate user or launch attack such as DoS.
+Attacker sniffs the MAC address of users which are active on switch ports and duplicate the MAC address.
+This can intercept the traffic and traffic destined to the legitimate user may direct to the attacker.

+#### Defend against MAC Spoofing

+- DHCP Snooping
+- Dynamic ARP Inpection
+- Source Guard: monitor and prevent the host to impersonate another host

+## DNS Poisoning

+### Domain Name System (DNS)

+DNS is used in networking to translate human-readable domain names to IP address.
+When DNS Server reveives the request, it doesnt have the entry, it generates the query to another DNS Server for the translation and so on.
+DNS server having the translation will send back the IP address.

+### DNS Poisoning Techniques

+When DNS server receives a false entry, it updates its database.
+To increase perfomance, DNS servers maintain a cache in which this entry is updated to provide quick resolution of queries.
+This false entry causing poison in DNS translation until the cache expires.

+#### Intranet DNS Spoofing

+Normally performed over Local Area Network (LAN) with switched network.
+With the help of ARP poisoning, attacker sniff packet, extarct the ID of DNS requests and reply with fake IP translation directing traffic to the malicious site.

+#### Internet DNS Poisoning

+Attacker replace the DNS configuration on the target machine.

+#### Proxy Server DNS Poisoning

+Attacker replace the DNS configuration of the web browser.

+#### DNS Cache Poisoning

+Attacker exploiting flaws in DNS software, adds or alter the entries.

+#### Defending Techniques against DNS Poioning

+- Segregate authoritive and recursive resolver
+- Query and response verification using DNS Guard
+- Restrict external DNS lookup
+- Prevent DNS Open Resolver configuration
+- Transaction ID randomization
+- DNS application inspection configuration
+- DNS resolver
+- IP Source Guard
+- IDS deployment
+- Disable recursion
+- DNS non-existent domain rate limiting
+- Uni-Cast path forwarding
+- UDP source port randomization
+- DNSSEC

+### Sniffing Tools

+#### Wireshark

+Filters in Wireshark:

+- `==`		Equal
+- `eq`		Equal
+- `!=`		Not equal
+- `ne`		Not equal
+- `contains`	Contains specified value

+## Defending Against Sniffing

+- HTTPS instead of HTTP
+- SFTP instead if FTP
+- Switch instead if Hub
+- Port security
+- DHCP Snooping
+- Dynamic ARP Inspection
+- Source guard
+- Sniffing detection tools
+- Strong encryption protocol

+### Sniffing Detection Technique

+#### Ping Method

+A ping is sent to the suspect IP address with spoofed MAC.
+If the NIC is not in promiscuous mode, it will not it will not respond.

+#### ARP Method

+First, sending non broadcast ARP packet to the suspect, MAC address will be cached if the NIC is in promiscuous mode.

+Second, send a broadcast with spoofed MAC, if NIC is in promiscuous mode, it will be able to reply the packet only as it has already learned the actual MAC from sniffed non-broadcast ARP packet.